 Should I camp at Jwara or Balu Ka Gera?

-I personally suggest you stay at Balu ka Gera because it’s near to the Hampta Pass.
-After reaching at Balu ka Gera, you can enjoy the rest of the day taking in the views and exploring your new home for the day.
+I suggest you stay at Balu ka Gera because it’s’s near to the Hampta Pass.
+After reaching Balu ka Gera, you can enjoy the rest of the day, taking in the views and exploring your new home for the day.
 The water sources are also available throughout the day’s trek after little distances, so you don’t need to fret about that.
 Regroup, rewind, and reminisce.

 Day 4 | Summit Hampta Pass

 Here we are, the epitome of your trek.
-Obviously, nothing worth having comes easy and this day will prove to be a grind.
-As you’ll have to cross the Hampta Pass today and reach all the way to Shea Goru, you need to have a high energy level, grit, and determination.
+Nothing worth having comes easy, and this day will prove to be a grind.
+As you’ll have to cross the Hampta Pass today and reach to Shea Goru, you need to have a high energy level, grit, and determination.